 There is a long-held conventional wisdom in the workplace that leadership and management are two totally different entities.
-A good leader possesses strengths and qualities that a good manager might not, yet in many ways these skills are far more important to an organisation than being able to report on a budget or explain a pie chart.
+Good leaders possess qualities and strengths that good managers might not, yet in many ways these leadership skills are far more important to an organisation than being able to report on a budget or explain a pie chart.

 Luckily, we have saved you some time and created some handy tips to help you tackle these questions.
 Follow the steps below, and we guarantee you will become a more effective and successful leader at work…

 1. Be a Positive Role Model

 It’s an old adage, but it still rings true; you should never ask someone to do something that you would never do yourself.
 This is one of the cornerstones of effective leadership and encapsulates the mantra of leading by example.

 Psychology expert Kendra Cherry agrees.
 “If you want to become a better leader,” she says, “work on modelling the qualities that you would like to see in your team members”.

 This means being the last person to leave the office during a tight deadline, and the first to come in.
 “As a result,” adds Cherry, “group members will admire you, and work to emulate these behaviours”.

 2. Become an Effective Communicator